John Maxwell (British Army officer): Early life

 Maxwell was born in Aigburth, Liverpool, on 11 July 1859 to a family of Scottish Protestant heritage.
-He attended school at Cheltenham College, studied at the Royal Military College, Sandhurst, from 1878 and was commissioned into the 42nd foot (Royal Highlanders) in 1879.
+He attended school at Cheltenham College, studied at the Royal Military College, Sandhurst, from 1878 and was commissioned into the 42nd foot (Royal Highlanders) in March 1879.

 Military career

 Maxwell served with the Black Watch in the Anglo-Egyptian War of 1882, taking part in the storming of the Egyptian fortifications at Tel-El-Kabir and rising to the rank of captain.
 He was first mentioned in despatches as an assistant provost-marshal and camp commandant during the Nile Expedition of 1884–1885.
-He played an active role with the Egyptian frontier forces in the Sudan, and won a Distinguished Service Order in the engagement at Ginnis and was also present in the battle at Gemaizah in 1888 where he was made brevet lieutenant colonel.
-During the reconquest of Sudan he led the 2nd Egyptian Brigade, and was present at the 1898 Battles of the Atbara and Omdurman, where he was among the first to enter the Khalifa's palace.
+He played an active role with the Egyptian frontier forces in the Sudan, and won a Distinguished Service Order (DSO) in the engagement at Ginnis and was also present in the battle at Gemaizah in 1888.
+He was made brevet major in November 1889.

+During the reconquest of Sudan he led the 2nd Egyptian Brigade, and, promoted while on half-pay to major in September 1897, was present at the 1898 Battles of the Atbara and Omdurman, where he was among the first to enter the Khalifa's palace.
 In 1897 he was appointed Governor of Nubia and in 1898 was appointed Governor of Omdurman.
-For his services in Egypt, he received in early 1900 the 2nd class of the Order of the Medjidie from the Ottoman Sultan.
+For his services in Egypt, he received in early 1900 the 2nd class of the Order of the Medjidie from the Sultan Abdul Hamid II.

 Boer War

 Maxwell served in South Africa during the Second Boer War (1899–1902).
 He departed Southampton in the SS Mexican in February 1900, and arrived in Cape Town the following month to take up a staff appointment.
 He commanded the 14th Brigade on Lord Roberts' march to Pretoria, and after the city's successful occupation served as Military Governor of Pretoria and the Western Transvaal from 1900 to March 1902, when he relinquished the office to allow for gradual extension of civilian rule.
 As governor, he filled a difficult post "with great tact and ability ... gained the confidence and esteem of the general public" according to a contemporary news report.
 After leaving Pretoria he held a command in the Western district, before returning to the United Kingdom in July 1902, a month after the end of the war.
-In his final despatch from South Africa in June 1902, the Commander-in-Chief Lord Kitchener described Maxwell as an officer with "an energetic mind, and a sound judgment, which, coupled with his kindly and considerate disposition, have enabled him to render valuable service".
-For his service in the war, he was appointed a Knight Commander of the Order of the Bath (KCB) in the April 1901 South African Honours list (the order was dated to 29 November 1900) and a Companion of the Order of St Michael and St George (CMG) in the 1902 Coronation Honours list, and was invested to both orders after his return home, by King Edward VII at Buckingham Palace on 24 October 1902.
+In his final despatch from South Africa in June 1902, the commander-in-chief (C-in-C), Major General Lord Kitchener described Maxwell as an officer with "an energetic mind, and a sound judgment, which, coupled with his kindly and considerate disposition, have enabled him to render valuable service".
+For his service in the war, he was appointed a Knight Commander of the Order of the Bath (KCB) in the April 1901 South African Honours list (the order was dated to 29 November 1900) and a Companion of the Order of St Michael and St George (CMG) in the 1902 Coronation Honours list, and was invested with both orders by King Edward VII at Buckingham Palace on 24 October 1902.